Overview

 Food facts

 Spa guests eat en robe in the Spa Café, with its swish leather dining seats and rooftop terrace for sunnier days.
-The menu includes light bites (such as super salads with marinated tomatoes), main courses (such as burgers and risottos), and desserts (such as chocolate brownie or cheesecake).
+The menu includes freshly baked focaccia and olive tapenade to start, main courses (such as pan-fried cod and The Crescent Burger), and desserts (such as sorbet selection, fruit platter or Crème Brûlée).
 All ingredients are locally sourced.
-Dietary requirements are catered for – make sure you discuss on booking.
+Dietary requirements are catered for.

-Overnight guests can dine in the hotel’s elegant Dining Room with its teal palette and curved windows.
-The menu is elegant British cuisine with seasonal dishes such as oysters, pig’s head Verrine (yep) and canon of lamb.
+Overnight guests can dine in the hotel’s elegant restaurant 1789 with its teal and cream palette.
+The menu is elegant British cuisine with seasonal dishes such as seared scallops, stuffed saddle of lamb and all the steaks from the grill.

 We loved / We didn't love